nickbrandt/GitLab/doc/user/application_security/index.md

 > - It's not recommended for production use.
 > - To use it in GitLab self-managed instances, ask a GitLab administrator to [enable it](#enable-or-disable-auto-fix-merge-requests). **(CORE ONLY)**

-When the auto-fix feature is enabled, remediation merge requests will be automatically created whenever a vulnerability is detected.
+When the auto-fix feature is enabled, remediation merge requests are automatically created whenever a vulnerability is detected.

 This feature is enabled by default but can be opted-out from the project's settings by unchecking